nschwiet/nschwiet.github.io/_pages/about.md

 Portfolios
 ======
-In order to showcase my graduate studies, I created two portfolios.
-For my [MLIS degree](/mlis-portfolio) my portfolio documents a critical issue, papers representative of my coursework, a professional development statement, and a list of courses and advising history.
+In order to showcase my graduate studies I created two portfolios.
+My [MLIS](/mlis-portfolio) portfolio documents a critical issue, papers representative of my coursework, a professional development statement, and a list of courses and advising history.

-For my [Digital Humanities](/dh-portfolio) certificate, my portfolio highlights research interests and projects carried out in the Digital Humanities.
+My [Digital Humanities](/dh-portfolio) portfolio highlights research interests and projects carried out in the Digital Humanities.

 CV
 ======